Enom-git/google-ai/README.md

 ## 🌐 Access G AI
 You can access **G AI** online at:
 [here](https://enom-git.github.io/google-ai/Index.html)
+- 📛i would not recomend trying to have a convo with the ai as it dose not store your recent chats so it can not edit or expand on its last chat📛

 ## 📥 Download & Install
 To install G AI on your system: